 Reading is a great way to encourage the imagination, whether you’re helping your child learn to read or they’ve long since mastered it.
 Let your child pick the books he or she enjoys for the summer – time enough for required reading during the school year.

 Take advantage of any reading programs in your area that may encourage your child.
 Many local libraries have summer reading programs.
-Barnes & Noble has a program this summer (2015) where children can earn a free book by reading 8 books and writing the titles in a reading journal.
+Barnes & Noble usually has a program over the summer where children in grades 1-6 can earn a free book by reading 8 books and writing the titles in a reading journal.
 The free book titles are listed on the reading journal.

 3. Encourage them in music.

 Learning to play a musical instrument is good for kids in many ways.
-Let them choose the instrument they’d like to learn if at all possible – my oldest is learning harp, and my youngest wants piano lessons.
-The middle child is more stubborn – music just doesn’t interest him at all.
+Let them choose the instrument they’d like to learn if at all possible – they will enjoy the lessons more this way.

 Even if they don’t want to learn an instrument, you can encourage their enjoyment by having music play during the day.
 Turn on something they’ll enjoy – they might sing or dance along.